tomobones/computerSystemsExamples/README.md

 # Computer Systems

-Creating example files while working with the book *Computer Systems.
-A Programmer's Perspective*. by R. E. Bryant and D. R. O'Hallaron.
-Filenames have indexed by page.
+Creating C source code illustrating concepts of th book "*Computer Systems.
+A Programmer's Perspective.*" by R. E. Bryant and D. R. O'Hallaron.
+Filenames are indexed with page number.